 This program will be in effect until modified or terminated.
 Rebates will be paid to those persons whose equipment meets the following qualifications and who make application for the rebate within 90 days after the installation.
 Only Member/Owners of Farmers' Electric Cooperative are eligible for the rebate.
 Member/Owners applying for the rebate must agree to include the appliance in the Cooperative's load management program.
 All rebated appliances must be installed in permanent facilities served directly by Farmers' Electric Cooperative.
 Installations are subject to inspection by a representative of the Cooperative.
-Also, rebates are limited use.
+Also, rebates are limited to services that use more than 6,000 kilowatt-hours annually (generally excludes hunting or weekend cabins that have limited use).
 If you have any questions please contact Stan Hayward at (660) 646-4281 or 1-800-279-0496, ext.
 130.

-ELECTRIC WATER HEATERS
+FIFCTRIC WATER HEATERS